SNU-HCIL/2020-Fall-DCCP/template/public/md/intro.md

 # Turing Completeness

 * A programming language is .red[Turing complete] if it can be used to simulate a Universal Turing Machine
-   * a hypothetical computing device with an unbounded memory (tape) on which one could write 0's and 1's, and some very premitive instructions for moving, reading, and writing to the memory.
+   * a hypothetical computing device with an unbounded memory (tape) on which one could write `0`'s and `1`'s, and some very premitive instructions for moving, reading, and writing to the memory.
    * fixed-program computer vs. .red[stored-program computer]

 * All modern programming languages are Turing complete.
-    * Anything that can be programmed in one programming language (e.g., C++) can be programmined in any other programming language (e.g., Python).
+    * Anything that can be programmed in one programming language (e.g., C++) can be programmed in any other programming language (e.g., Python).

 * If a function is .red[computable], a Turing Machine can be programmed to compute it.
 (Church-Turing Thesis)
-   * Turing discovered in the 1930’s that there are problems unsolvable by any algorithm -> .red[uncomputable]
+   * Turing discovered in the 1930’s that there are problems .red[unsolvable] by any algorithm -> .red[uncomputable]
-   * .red[Halting problem]:
+   * e.g., .red[Halting problem]:
         * Given an arbitrary algorithm and its input, will that algorithm eventually halt, or will it continue forever in an infinite loop?